artandmath/NukeProfilers/README.md

 # NukeProfilers

-This repository is an accompianment to a LinkedIn article titled ["So I heard you like Stamps?"](http://link.to.article)
+This repository is an accompaniment to a LinkedIn article titled ["So I heard you like Stamps?"](http://link.to.article)

 The folder "wiki" is a copy of the article in markdown language that can be used for your VFX studio's internal wiki.